Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Experiments

-\Cref{tab:soundtrack_evaluation} shows the quantitative evaluation of the individual audio tracks.
-The vanilla MMAudio-S-16k with CFG struggles to generate well-separated sounds for each audio track, which is shown as a worse audio independency score, although it achieves high audio quality and A-V Alignment.
-Using negative prompting improves the audio independency but drastically degrades all the other scores.
-Using \PMabbr\ also successfully improves the audio independency while maintaining high audio quality and A-V alignment.
-The A-T alignment score marginally improves from that of the vanilla MMAudio, which we hypothesize that less contamination of other audio concepts results in a better A-T alignment score.
+\paragraph{Objective evaluation on each audio track.} \Cref{tab:soundtrack_evaluation} shows the quantitative evaluation of the individual audio tracks.
+The vanilla MMAudio-S-16k with CFG struggles to generate well-separated sounds for each audio track, as reflected in a lower audio separability score, although it achieves high audio quality and A-V Alignment.
+Using negative prompting improves the audio separability but drastically degrades all the other scores.
+Using \PMabbr\ also successfully improves the audio separability while maintaining high audio quality and A-V alignment.
+The A-T alignment score marginally improves from that of the vanilla MMAudio.
+We hypothesize that lower contamination by other audio concepts yields a higher A-T alignment score.

-\Cref{fig:step-by-ste-visualize} visually compares these three methods.
-The first audio track is the same in all methods, since it is generated by using only CFG.
-The vanilla MMAudio-S-16k tends to generate similar audio for multiple audio tracks.
-All generated audio tracks by the vanilla MMAudio-S-16k contain the sound of water as the moose walks (visually shown as vertical segments that appear at regular intervals).
+\paragraph{Visual comparison with baselines.} \Cref{fig:step-by-ste-visualize} visually compares these three methods.
+The first audio track is the same across all methods because it is generated using only CFG.
+The vanilla MMAudio-S-16k tends to generate similar audio across multiple audio tracks.
+All generated audio tracks from the vanilla MMAudio-S-16k contain the sound of water as the moose walks (visually shown as vertical segments that appear at regular intervals).
 Since the moose and its movement are prominent in the input video, MMAudio tends to include the sound related to them regardless of the input text prompt.
 This is also reflected in the higher IB-score, indicating that all audio tracks are semantically aligned with the input video, regardless of whether the input prompt represents background audio (as in the case of the second audio track).
 Using negative prompting suppressed this contamination of the audio content, but it tends to suffer from worse text alignment.
 In contrast, the proposed \PMabbr\ successfully suppressed the audio components already generated in the early generation steps while achieving better text alignment.
-It generates the missing sound specified by the text prompt by explicitly letting the generation process be away from the already generated sounds.
-We provide more generated samples in the supplemental materials.
+It generates a complementary sound specified by the text prompt by explicitly steering the generation process away from previously generated sounds.
+Please refer to the Appendix for additional generated samples.